xapian/xapian-docsprint/advanced/unigramlm.rst

 Combine relative frequency of query term with relative frequency in collection.
 Address small sample problem and explain unobserved words in document.
-JM Smoothing is better at explaing common and noisy words in query.
+JM Smoothing is better at explaining common and noisy words in query.
-JM smoothing outperforms other smoothing scheme in Query Modelling.
+JM smoothing outperforms other smoothing schemes in Query Modelling.

-This smoothing work better in case of noisy and long query as it DP smoothing is better in Query Modeling.
+This smoothing work better in case of noisy and long query as it DP smoothing is better in Query Modelling.

 Optimal Smoothing parameter

 **param_smoothing1**  - Parameter range (0-1)

-Small Query - 0.1 {Conjuctive interpolation of Query Term} Longer Query - 0.7 {Disjunctive interpolation of Query Term}
+Small Query - 0.1 {Conjunctive interpolation of Query Term} Longer Query - 0.7 {Disjunctive interpolation of Query Term}

 Absolute Discounting Smoothing: